-- Turn the headlight switch to the AUTO position 1. - 2.
-Place the ignition switch in the ON position. - 3.
+- 1. Turn the headlight switch to the AUTO position 1. - 2.
+Turn the ignition key to ON. - 3.
 The autolight system automatically turns the headlights on and off.

-Initially, if the ignition switch is placed in the OFF position and a door is opened and left open, the headlights remain ON for 5 minutes.
+Initially, if the ignition switch is turned OFF and a door is opened and left open, the headlights remain ON for 5 minutes.
 If another door is opened during the 5 minutes, then the 5 minute timer is reset.

-To turn the autolight system off, turn the switch to the OFF, EDGE, or position.
+To turn the autolight system off, turn the switch to the OFF, $\exists Dd\Xi$, or $\blacksquare D$ position.

 Be sure you do not put anything on top of the autolight sensor (1) located on the top side of the instrument panel.
 The autolight sensor controls the autolight; if it is covered, the autolight sensor reacts as if it is dark out and the headlights will illuminate.
-If this occurs while parked with the engine off and the ignition switch placed in the ON position, your vehicle's battery could become discharged.
+If this occurs while parked with the engine off and the key in the ON position, your vehicle's battery could become discharged.